Saint Louis University's travel program and its related policies exist for the greater benefit of all SLU travelers and the University in partnership.

-GPS global mapping and satellite tadio features are non reimbursable.
+GPS global mapping and satellite radio features are nonreimbursable.
 Toll packages and refueling costs are reimbursable.

 - Four or more employees travel together and share the rental

-- Cars in authorized category are not available
+- Cars in the authorized category are not available

 - The upgrade is at no additional cost, transporting large or bulky material